 With more than 150 published books for children, young people and adults, translated into about 50 languages, countless contributions for radio, TV and print media, it is not surprising that the Austrian author Christine Nöstlinger has often described herself in interviews as a “one-man letter factory” (which means in German Buchstabenfabrik).

-If you are interested in our book rights or ideas for a cooperation, we would be pleased to hear from you.
+Last but not least: If you are interested in our book rights or have ideas for a cooperation, we would be pleased to get in touch with you.
 Please contact Catharina Rosenauer, who administers the estate: email@example.com

 We are looking forward to hearing from you!